jordany33/labyrinthine-bfs-explorer/README.md

 ## Overview

-The WaveFront algorithm is a pathfinding algorithm that uses a breadth-first search to find the shortest path from a starting point to a goal.
-This implementation provides a clear demonstration of the algorithm in a grid environment where some cells are impassable.
+LabyrinthineBFSExplorer is a pathfinding simulation that employs a breadth-first search approach to determine the shortest route from a starting point to a destination.
+The simulation offers a detailed representation of the algorithm's execution in a grid environment, accounting for cells that are deemed impassable.

 ## Structures